Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 The project utilizes chained PID controllers to manage motor power in different flight modes.

 - **Stabilized Mode**:
-  - **Cascaded PIDs for Attitude Control**:
+  - **Two Cascaded PIDs for Attitude Control**:
     - Attitude setpoint -> [PID Attitude] -> Rate setpoint -> [PID Rate] -> Torque vector -> [Mixer]
     - The attitude error is processed by a PID controller to produce an angular rate target.
 This target is then used as the input for another PID controller, which compute the torque vector.

 - **Acrobatic Mode**:
+  - **Single PID for Rate Control**:
     - Rate setpoint -> [PID Rate] -> Torque vector -> [Mixer]
     - The angular rate error is processed by a PID controller to directly compute the torque vector.

 - **Position Hold Mode**:
+  - **Three Cascaded PIDs for Position Control**:
     - Position Setpoint -> [PID Position] -> Attitude setpoint -> [PID Attitude] -> Rate setpoint -> [PID Rate] -> Torque vector -> [Mixer]
     - The position error is processed by a PID controller to produce an attitude target.
 Then the attitude error is processed by a PID controller to produce an angular rate target.
 Finally this rate target is used as the input for rate PID controller, which compute the torque vector.

 ## Mixer